Mark 1.2-6,

 Isaiah’s prophecy.

-[…] “A voice shouting out in the countryside: - ‘Prepare the Lord’s road!
-Make him a straight path!’
+Luke 3.4-6 KWL 4 “A voice shouting out in the wilderness:C - ‘Prepare the Lord’s road!

-- 5 All ravines will be filled; all roads and hills knocked down.
+5 All ravines will be filled.- All roads and hills knocked down.

-- The crooked will be straightened; the rough into smooth roads.
+- The rough into smooth roads.

-Isaiah 40.3-5 LXX (KWL) - 3 A voice shouting out in the countryside:
+6 All flesh will see God’s salvation.”Is 40.3-5 Isaiah 40.3-5 LXX (KWL) 3 A voice shouting out in the wilderness:- “Prepare the Lord’s road!

-- “Prepare the Lord’s road!
-Make our God a straight path!”
+- Make our God a straight path!”

-- 4 All ravines will be filled; all roads and hills knocked down.
+4 All ravines will be filled.- All roads and hills knocked down.

-- All crooked will be straightened; the rough
+- All crooked will be straightened.

 - For the Lord has spoken.